abhithakkar1998/ContextCraft-QA/README.md

 This repository contains a basic question answering (QA) system that utilizes Sentence Transformers for embedding generation, FAISS for similarity search, and GPT-2 for answer generation.
 We implement RAG by embedding text chunks and queries, retrieving the most similar chunks, and then prompting GPT-2 to answer based on that retrieved context.

-**⚠️ Important: This is a demonstration project with very simple data samples.
+**⚠️ Important: This demonstration project, designed for personal learning of the basic RAG (Retrieval-Augmented Generation) pipeline concept using Python.
+This repository includes simple data samples and aims to provide a hands-on educational experience.
 The system's accuracy and coherence are limited by the small and basic dataset provided.
 Expect some repetition and potentially imperfect answers. ⚠️**

 ## Features